On the Boundedness of The Bilinear Hilbert Transform along "non-flat" smooth curves: Appendix

 \textit{For $\g'(2^{-j})>2^{-m}$ we have}

 \textit{For $\g'(2^{-j})\leq 2^{-m}$ we have

 where here $\d>0$ is some absolute constant.} $ $

 In Li's approach, the operator $B_{j,m}$ is not discretized but rather embedded in a trilinear expression.
-The key ingredient used there is the $\sigma-$uniformity notion introduced in \cite{3}, and inspired by the work of Gowers in \cite{G}.
+The key ingredient used there is the $\sigma-$uniformity notion introduced in \cite{3}, and inspired by the work of Gowers in \cite{G}. $ $

-Our intention is to show how the $\sigma-$uniformity concept can be adapted to our discretized setting and naturally bring to the desired conclusion.
+\textbf{Observation.} Our intention is to show how the $\sigma-$uniformity concept can be adapted to our discretized setting and naturally bring the same desired conclusion.
 The entire discussion is striped as much as possible of technical details exactly for making the analogies and comparisons transparent.
+However we stress the fact that the ideas presented here can be extended (with some modifications but without deep subtleties) to the general case of curves $\g$ introduced at the beginning of our paper. $ $

 As explained, we will focuss on the boundedness properties of the operator